0xtakii/usdv-contracts/README.md

 ### ExternalRequestsManager.sol

-Interface for users to request to mint or burn FunLP tokens / USDFun tokens
+Interface for users to request to mint or burn VLP tokens / USDV tokens

 ## Foundry